dannystewart/unrealzap/README.md

-# Bug Zapper Kill Streak Tracker
+# Bug Zapper Kill Tracker

 Based on Ian's amazing idea to have the Unreal Tournament kill streak sounds play when the bug zapper goes off, this script makes that dream a reality.